Skip to main content

 Amazon

-The Kindle offers a 6.0-inch display with a resolution of 300 pixels per inch (ppi) — again, Amazon doesn’t get into the precise number of pixels on the screen because it doesn’t really matter for a device like this.
-That’s a nice improvement over the prior generation’s 167 ppi display that puts it more on par with the Kindle Paperwhite, although the latter still has it beat with a 6.8-inch screen in the same 300 ppi resolution.
+The Kindle offers a 6-inch display with a resolution of 300 pixels per inch (ppi) — again, Amazon doesn’t get into the precise number of pixels on the screen because it doesn’t really matter for a device like this.
+That’s a nice improvement over the prior generation’s 167 ppi display that puts it more on par with the Kindle Paperwhite, although the latter still has it beat with a 7-inch screen at the same 300 ppi resolution.
 This gives you a more expansive reading canvas with room for more text and, therefore, less page flipping.
+But Amazon does boast the new Kindle is much brighter: 25% brighter at its max setting, with dark mode, if you prefer to read that way.

-The Kindle Paperwhite display also wins in more areas than mere size.
-The flush-front design looks and feels more elegant, plus it sports 17 LEDs (versus four on the Kindle) for more uniform front lighting.
+But the new Kindle Paperwhite display also wins in more areas than mere size.
+The flush-front design looks and feels more elegant, plus it sports a whopping 19 LEDs (versus four on the Kindle) for more uniform front lighting.
 Contrary to the “paperwhite” name, you can also adjust the display for a warmer amber look that’s easier on the eyes and feels more like reading a traditional paperback novel.
 You can also set up a schedule so that your Kindle Paperwhite shifts to warmer lighting at bedtime, although auto-adjustment is limited to the pricier Signature edition.

-Both the Kindle and Kindle Paperwhite now feature a dark mode for those who find that to be a more comfortable reading experience, and the front-lit e-ink screen on either will be a joy to read on for folks who stare at backlit computers, phones, and tablets all day long.
-However, while the Kindle gets the job done for simple reading, the adjustable color temperature and better front lighting make the Paperwhite the much better choice for avid bookworms.
+Both the Kindle and Kindle Paperwhite feature a dark mode for those who find that to be a more comfortable reading experience, and the front-lit e-ink screen on either will be a joy to read on for folks who stare at backlit computers, phones, and tablets all day long.
+Of particular interest is the fact that the new Paperwhite has a higher contrast ratio than the previous model, so details pop off the screen in a way that’ll have you scrambling to read more books.
+So while the Kindle gets the job done for simple reading, the adjustable color temperature and better front lighting make the Paperwhite the much better choice for avid bookworms, as well as its additional detailing.

 Winner: Kindle Paperwhite